 Current Situation of the Christian Community

 In Afghanistan, religious minorities face strident official discrimination and societal abuses.
 The Afghan law does not recognize confessions other than Islamic ones.
 The constitution states that Islam “is the religion of the state” and that “no law can be contrary to the beliefs and provisions of the sacred religion of Islam.”
 Islam functions as the state religion, and apostasy, the act of renouncing Islam, is punishable by death absent recantation.
 For Christians in Afghanistan, this translates into the necessity to conceal one’s faith in public, or risk severe punishment and discrimination.
 Most Christians in Afghanistan select the former path.
 The production of printed materials contrary to the beliefs of Islam is also prohibited.
 Additionally, the state automatically considers all citizens to be Muslims and subjects them to Islamic jurisprudence.
 In 2013, public officials called for the execution of Christian converts as well as public investigations into the spread of Christianity in Afghanistan.
 Public opinion, too, remains hostile to Christian converts and proselytizing.
 Generally, then, Christians in Afghanistan are few in number and avoid public exercise or display of their faith because of the severe legal and societal violence against non-Muslims.
+Since the Taliban takeover of Afghanistan in August 2021, the Taliban government has declared that no Christians are present in Afghanistan and has reinstated its Ministry for the Propagation of Virtue and Prevention of Vice, which enforces a stringent interpretation of Sharia law.
+Meanwhile, Christians have been driven into hiding by threatening messages and house visits from Taliban militants.

 A Summary of Christian Responses to Persecution in Afghanistan

 Afghan Christians respond to their oppressive political reality in several ways.
 Because of increased pressure and persecution, many Christians are migrating to countries with more social and religious freedom.
 Christian converts started to leave Afghanistan in 2005 when an influential member of the Afghan Parliament, Abdul Sattar Khawasi, called for the execution of apostates.
 In 2009, after a period of increased violence and persecution, an additional 100 Christians left Afghanistan and migrated to India.
+During the 2021 Taliban takeover, an unknown number of Christians were among the over 120,000 Afghans evacuated by the U.S. government.
+Christians have also independently fled to nations neighboring Afghanistan.

 This country profile draws on research by Dr. Sara Singha and on the report In Response to Persecution by the Under Caesar's Sword project.
+It was updated by Joseph London at the University of Notre Dame in June 2022.